braze-inc/braze-docs/_docs/_hidden/misc_reference/scim_api_appendix.md

 ### Team permissions object

-A valid team permission object is a JSON object with the following key value pairs:
+A valid team permission object is a JSON object with the following key-value pairs:

 | Key | Required | Data type | Description |
 | --- | --- | --- | --- |